dividedmind/statistics-done-wrong/p-value.rst

 845,000 burglaries stymied by gun owners.
 But in 1992, there were only 1.3 million burglaries committed while someone was at home.
-Two thirds of these occurred while the homeowners were asleep and were discovered only after the burglar had been left.
+Two thirds of these occurred while the homeowners were asleep and were discovered only after the burglar had left.
 That leaves 430,000 burglaries involving homeowners who were at home and awake to confront the burglar -- 845,000 of which, we are led to believe, were stymied by gun-toting residents.\ :cite:p:`Hemenway:1997up`

 Whoops.